Ceremony (New Order song): New Order "Version 1" March 1981

-On 6 March 1981, the first single of New Order and the first version of the song "Ceremony" was released by Factory Records (with the name FAC 33).
+On 6 March 1981, the first single of New Order and the first version of the song "Ceremony" was released by Factory Records (catalogue number FAC 33).
 Initially released as a 7" single, it was reissued as a 12" two months later.
-Martin Hannett (Joy Division's producer) produced the record and Peter Saville designed the sleeve artwork for both releases.
+Joy Division producer Martin Hannett produced the record and Peter Saville designed the sleeve artwork for both releases.

 The 7" record was issued in a stamped gold-bronze sleeve.
 The 12" sleeve was a completely separate design: gold typography on a green background.

 New Order "Version 2" September 1981

 In September 1981, "Ceremony" was re-released.
-Gillian Gilbert played guitar on this new recording just after she joined the band.
+New member Gillian Gilbert played guitar on this new recording just after she joined the band.
 Martin Hannett again produced the record.
-The single was re-issued as a 12" only, with the same catalogue number (FAC 33).
+The single was re-issued as a 12" only, with the same catalogue number as the prior issue.
 The original is approximately 4:34 minutes in length while the re-recording is 4:23.
 The re-recorded version was used on all subsequent compilations until Singles in 2005, when the original March '81 recording was released on CD for the first time.
 The B-side of the reissued single featured an alternate mix of "In a Lonely Place", substantially similar but identifiable by different placement of its "digital thunderclaps".